 The invitation to attend the re-entry meeting will be communicated via telephone at the time of suspension and in writing.
-Re-entry meetings are short, usually taking less than 10 minutes, and kept small with only the Principal or their delegate attending with the student and their parent/s.
+Re-entry meetings are short, usually taking less than 10 minutes, where appropriate HODs, YLCs or SWAG may attend with the Principal or their delegate attending with the student and their parent/s.